 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-Named after the town of Rueda (Rad), the DO area is located northwest of Madrid in the heart of the Spanish region Castile and Leon, It was classified in 1980 as DO for then only white wines.
-Characteristic are the hot, dry summers and the cold long winters.
-The vineyards cover about 7,500 hectares of vineyards.
-The limestone-rich soil consists mostly of muddy alluvium, mixed with gravel terraces, which in addition to the continental climate with cold winters and short hot summers promotes the fruitiness and fresh acidity of the wines.
-By far the largest part of the area is in the area around the capital Valladolid.
-Huge cornfields characterize the flat landscape, which is why it is also known as the "bread basket of Spain".
+The DO area named after the city of Rueda (bike) is located northwest of Madrid in the heart of the Spanish region Castile and Leon, In 1980 it was classified as a DO for only white wines at that time.
+The hot, dry summers and the cold long winters are characteristic.
+The vineyards cover around 7,500 hectares of vineyards.
+The limestone-containing soil consists mainly of clayey alluvial land mixed with gravel terraces, which in addition to the continental climate with cold winters and short hot summers promotes the fruitiness and fresh acidity of the wines.
+The vast majority of the area is in the area around the capital Valladolid.
+Huge grain fields characterize the flat landscape, which is why it is also known as the “bread basket of Spain”.

-A sightseeing are the often ancient Felsenkeller with kilometer-long, labyrinth-like courses.
-The vineyards are located between 600 and 800 meters above sea level on the southern shore of the Duero, to the west is the DO area Toro at.
-Viticulture has a history of over a thousand years.
+Of particular interest are the often ancient rock cellars with miles of labyrinthine corridors.
+The vineyards are located between 600 and 800 meters above sea level on the southern bank of the Duero, with the DO area bordering to the west Toro on.
+Winegrowing has a history of more than a thousand years.
 After the occupation by the Moors, King Alfonso VI.
-(1040-1109) already in the 11th century viticulture.
-In the 17th century, the white wine enjoyed such an excellent reputation that the Spanish royal court reserved half of the production.
-Around 1900, almost all vineyards were then with about 90,000 hectares of vineyards by the phylloxera destroyed.
+(1040-1109) viticulture already in the 11th century.
+In the 17th century, white wine enjoyed such an excellent reputation that the Spanish royal court reserved half of its production.
+Around 1900 almost all vineyards with around 90,000 hectares of vines were cultivated by the phylloxera destroyed.

-It dominate white wine varieties.
-That is about 50% of the total vine area Verdejo, followed by Viura ( Macabeo ) Palomino and Sauvignon Blanc, In 1972, the settled out Rioja famous bodega Marqués de Riscal who successfully sought the recognition of the Sauvignon Blanc.
-The winery began to experiment with white wine (in Rioja, only red wine was produced) and introduced new techniques such as covering the grapes and temperature-cooled fermentation in stainless steel tanks using inert gas (Protective gas).
-This started the rapid ascent.
+White wine varieties dominate.
+That is around 50% of the total vine area Verdejo followed by Viura ( Macabeo ) Palomino and Sauvignon Blanc, In 1972 she resettled Rioja well-known bodega Marques de Riscal who successfully sought recognition of Sauvignon Blanc.
+The winery started experimenting with white wine (only red wine was produced in Rioja) and introduced new techniques such as covering the grapes and temperature-cooled fermentation in stainless steel tanks using inert gas (Shielding gas).
+That was the beginning of the rapid ascent.

-Today, the aextraktreichen white wines are among the leading Spain.
-They must consist of at least 50% Verdejo, as other varieties are Sauvignon Blanc, Viura and Palomino approved.
-The Rueda Verdejo must contain at least 85% Verdejo, but is produced by most vintners sorted.
-In 1992, after the bottle- fermented sparkling wine Rueda Espumosa was introduced (at least 75% Verdejo), which is stored on the yeast for at least nine months.
-And finally, in 2004, the red wines of the municipality of Medina del Campo from the variety Tempranillo classified as DO.
-Well-known producers are Bodega Antaño, Bodegas Aura, Bodegas de Crianza de Castilla La Vieja, Bodega Hermanos de Villar, Marqués de Riscal.
+Today, the extract-rich white wines are among the leading in Spain.
+They must consist of at least 50% Verdejo, as further varieties Sauvignon Blanc, Viura and Palomino are allowed.
+The Rueda Verdejo must contain at least 85% Verdejo, but is produced by most winegrowers by type.
+In 1992, after the bottle- fermented sparkling wine Rueda Espumosa was introduced (at least 75% Verdejo), which is stored on the lees for at least nine months.
+And finally, in 2004, the red wines from the Medina del Campo area were also discontinued Tempranillo classified as DO.
+Well-known producers are Bodega Antaño, Bodegas Aura, Bodegas de Crianza de Castilla La Vieja, Bodega Hermanos de Villar, Marques de Riscal.
 Monteabellón, Naia, Náiades, Jose Pariente, Sitios de Bodega and Vinos Sanz.